-To deploy PingAuthorize using Docker, you must have a supported version of Docker, the Docker images, and a compatible browser.
+For a PingAuthorize software deployment using Docker devops, you need a supported version of Docker, the Docker images, and a compatible browser.

 This following version of Docker is supported:

 Increase your Docker memory limit to at least 4 GB.
 To change this setting, go to.